hth313/OS4/doc/keyboards.rst

 .. index:: keyboards; sparse

 Sparse keyboard tables are useful when only a few keys are defined.
-They are just a simple linear search table where each entry is a key code (0--79 form) followed by its function definition.
+They are a simple linear search table where each entry is a key code (0--79 form) followed by its function definition.

 As usual you need to align the table as it will be pointed to from another